LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Custom reconfigurable fabric

 The logic blocks of conventional FPGA architectures include a register component, which is optionally enabled per logic element to be able to express circuits that hold small states internally.
 The enablement of those registers happens at the configuration stage, and this directly impacts the critical path and operating frequency.
 Since the proposed architecture currently includes no registers in its logic blocks, and the data only move in one direction, the critical path would be directly proportional to the depth (\textit{Y}) of the instruction fabric.
 This can become a limiting factor, when \textit{Y} is sufficiently large, and for our exploration with a square-shaped fabric (\textit{W=Y}) this is the case.
 The results of section \ref{dses} elaborate on the timing effects of having no registers, for \textit{S=32}, where \(S\) also corresponds to the critical path length.

-Figure \ref{fabricf} introduces the register placement optimisation.
+Figure \ref{fabricf} introduces the register placement optimisation, and directly targets challenge \textbf{\emph{C2}}.
 There is a compulsory register across a LUT column on only every S columns.
-This approach follows a dataflow design, and is analogous to register retiming as found in commercial FPGA toolchains like AMD's Vivado.
-However, this optimisation is applied to the soft fabric as a design to be implemented on the real FPGA.
+This approach follows a dataflow approach, and is analogous to register retiming as found in commercial FPGA toolchains like Vivado.
+However, this is applied to the soft fabric as a design to be implemented on the real FPGA.
 This is done regardless of the intended logic that would be expressed as custom instructions later, and ensures passing universal timing constraints for all possible bitstreams-instructions targeting the soft FPGA.

-This approach may be more tailored towards achieving a high-performing FPGA-on-an-FPGA setup, and could be superfluous for simpler instruction implementations.
-On the other hand, it simplifies the placement of the logic by completely disregarding timing analyses for custom instructions after the instruction fabric has been mapped to real hardware.
-The fine-grain control of the critical path using the \(S\) parameter allows effortless increase of the operating frequency for arbitrarily complex circuits expressible a LUTstruction.
+This approach also emphasises on achieving a high-performing FPGA-on-FPGA setup (addressing \textbf{\emph{C4}}), and could be superfluous for simpler instructions.
+On the other hand, it simplifies the placement of the logic by completely disregarding timing analyses for custom instructions after the fabric has been mapped to real hardware.
+The fine-grain control of the critical path using the \(S\) parameter allows effortless increase of the operating frequency (resolving challenge \textbf{\emph{C3}}) for arbitrarily complex circuits expressible by the presented fabric.